 - Funds held in or payable from health, accident, disability, or casualty insurance to the extent that it replaces wages or provides income in lieu of wages, and tips

 You and your attorney can levy the debtor’s bank account by asking the court to issue a Writ of Garnishment.
 There are several required court forms that must be completed in order to complete a Writ of Garnishment.

-According to Colorado law, attachment is generally only available when the debtor has fled or is about to flee with or squander his assets.
-The principal purpose of attachment is to prevent the debtor from disposing of or diminishing the value of property which might be used to satisfy a possible future court order against them.
+According to Colorado law, attachment is generally only available when the debtor has fled the area or is about to flee with or squander their assets.
+The principal purpose of attachment is to prevent the debtor from disposing of or diminishing the value of the property that might be used to satisfy a possible future court order against them.

-Attachment allows a creditor to obtain significant leverage over a debtor.
-Attachment, however, can also pose hazards.
-Firstly, the creditor must post an attachment bond to protect the debtor from damages inflicted if the attachment is wrongful.
-The creditor may also be liable to the debtor for any damages caused by the attachment, and must reimburse the sheriff for storage and levying expenses (see below).
+Attachment allows you to obtain significant leverage over the debtor.
+However, it can also pose hazards.
+The creditor must post an attachment bond to protect the debtor from damages inflicted if the attachment is wrongful.
+You could be liable to the debtor for any damages caused by the attachment and must reimburse the sheriff for storage and levying expenses (see below).

-- Sale.
 The policy of Colorado law is to subject all the property of a judgment debtor not specifically exempt to the payment of his debts.
 All goods, lands, and real estate of every person against whom any judgment is obtained in any court for any debt or damages are liable to be sold.

 No execution is valid until 14 days after it is submitted to the court (this does not apply to county court judgments).
 If a judgment is not suspended, by an appropriate order of the court, even if an appeal is pending, the creditor may execute on the judgment, selling and levying the property.

-6. Charging Order
+7. Charging Order